 Manfred: MLB season no longer certainty

 While all major U.S. sports leagues shut down in mid-March due to the coronavirus pandemic, MLB has experienced the most difficult (and public) debate over a restart plan.
-Team owners and the MLB Players Association have gone back and forth exchanging plans for a partial season, with the major sticking point being the percentage of prorated salaries that players would receive.
+Team owners and the MLBPA have gone back and forth exchanging plans for a partial season, with the major sticking point being the percentage of prorated salaries that players would receive.

 The sides reached an agreement on March 26 over a plan for 2020, with the players guaranteed full prorated pay.
 However, the owners maintain that the deal was predicated on fans being in the stands for games, and with play now likely to commence in front of empty stadiums, a new deal must be reached to account for the vastly different economic landscape.
 In recent weeks, MLB proposed various schedule lengths under which the players would receive different prorated pay percentages -- the more games, the lower the percentage.
 The union has refused to move off its stance that it will only accept full prorated pay, adjusting its proposals by merely changing the number of proposed games.